-- Electing a Chair, establishing Committees and nominating Member Champions with defined responsibilities; - Agreeing a scheme of delegated responsibilities to the Senior Management; - Undertaking a regular review of the operation of the Constitution; - Having in place effective and comprehensive arrangements for the scrutiny of services; - Making the Chief Fire Officer responsible and accountable for all aspects of operational management; - Ensuring at all times arrangements are in place for the proper administration of its financial affairs (S151 Officer); - Ensuring at all times arrangements are in place for ensuring actions are taken in accordance with Statute and Regulation (Monitoring Officer); - Developing protocols that ensure effective communications between Members and Officers; - has robust performance management arrangements which enables each officer's needs, training, and development requirements to be identified.
+- Electing a Chair, establishing Committees and nominating Member Champions with defined responsibilities. - Agreeing a scheme of delegated responsibilities to the Senior Management. - Undertaking a regular review of the operation of the Constitution. - Having in place effective and comprehensive arrangements for the scrutiny of services. - Making the Chief Fire Officer responsible and accountable for all aspects of operational management. - Always ensuring arrangements are in place for the proper administration of its financial affairs (S151 Officer). - Always ensuring arrangements are in place for ensuring actions are taken in accordance with Statute and Regulation (Monitoring Officer). - Developing protocols that ensure effective communications between Members and Officers. - has robust performance management arrangements which enables each officer's needs, training, and development requirements to be identified.

-Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training
+Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training.